5 Tips for Better Recovery

 3. You don’t have to eat the same thing after every workout

 Depending on the time of day, your level of hunger, the intensity of your workout, how much time you have to prepare for recovery, and temperatures you may have to consider different types of recovery.
 My go-to option is usually a liquid option, this is great for athletes who may not have a great appetite after exercise or are on the go and want something quick and easy.
 This option also allows you to include the hydration component of recovery more easily.
-Try Skratch Recovery Mix for a great option that is comparable to one of the easiest/best recovery drinks recommended by sports dietitians, chocolate milk!
+Try Skratch Recovery Mix, it is portable, free of fillers, and downright delicious.
+Here are more reasons to love it.
 If you’re not quite hungry but need something more substantial a snack may be a good option - bars, pretzel + hummus, and half a sandwich are some of our favorites.
 How about if it’s time for a meal and you’re HANGRY?!
 Well go ahead and get that meal in.
 Whatever works for you, works for us!
 Just make sure there is a balance of carbs and protein so you can maximize the effectiveness of your nutrition.

 4. What about protein?